squeaky1273/gohub/README.md

 _Create your very own web scraper and crawler using Go and [Colly](https://go-colly.org)!_

+*note: data in results.json page is not up to date with current information from the trending.
+This information is an example of how information will show up.

 ### 📚 Table of Contents

 1. [Project Structure](#project_structure)